 Electrocardiogram, measures the rhythm of the heart

-Catheterization, allows diagnosing and treating some cardiovascular diseases
+Catheterization, allows for diagnosing and treating some cardiovascular diseases

-The treatment provided will be according to the severity of valve disease; common treatment options include:
+The treatment provided will be according to the severity of valve disease; standard treatment options include:

 Lead a healthy life